Nikon Z7 vs Pentax KP

 It is notable that the Z7 has a headphone jack, which is not present on the KP This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the Z7 and the KP are recent models that feature in their makers' current product line-up.
+Both the Z7 and the KP are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Nikon and Pentax.
-Further information on the two cameras, as well as related accessories, can be found on the Nikon and Pentax websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.

 Review summary: Nikon Z7 vs Pentax KP

 So how do things add up?
 Is there a clear favorite between the Nikon Z7 and the Pentax KP?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Nikon Z7:

 - More detail: Offers more megapixels (45.4 vs 24.1MP) with a 37% higher linear resolution.